Gender-Inclusive Housing

 Gender-Inclusive Housing and Assignment Process

-• GIH is an opt-in housing option and students must expressly state their desire for this option through their Drexel housing application.
+- GIH is an opt-in housing assignment process and students must expressly state their desire for this option through their Drexel housing application.

-• Students will live in the same room and share internal/external bathrooms regardless of assigned sex, gender identity, and/or gender expression, which means that your roommate may identify as male, female, or non-binary.
+- Students opt-in to the GIH assignment process will live in the same room and share internal/external bathrooms regardless of sex, gender identity, and/or gender expression, which means that your roommate may identify as male, female, or non-binary.

-• If a vacancy occurs during the year, the current resident(s) is(are) encouraged to find a roommate.
-Housing and Residence Life will work with the current occupant(s) to identify other solutions such as placement of a student from the GIH waitlist and/or assigning a student who has confirmed placement interest in GIH.
+- If a vacancy occurs during the year, the current resident(s) is(are) encouraged to find a roommate.
+Housing and Residence Life will work with the current occupant(s) to identify other solutions such as placement of a student from the GIH waitlist and/or assigning a student who has confirmed assignment interest in GIH.

 Other Campus Resources

-Housing and Residence Life (HRL) offers Gender-Inclusive Housing as one of the many initiatives happening in Drexel residence halls in support of all students.
+Housing and Residence Life (HRL) provides Gender-Inclusive Housing assignment process as one of the many initiatives happening in Drexel residence halls in support of all students.
 The entire HRL staff is trained and ready to provide support and to connect students to resources across campus.
-In addition, students will find educational and social programs to connect with other students around the topics of inclusion and diversity.

 Contact Us